gianlazz/Lazztech.Cloud/GianDevNotes.md

 I think I've got the Data Access Layer project models normalized in a way that will work for code first based on the video above and now I need to go ahead and try to run the initial migrations.

+I'm downloading Sql Server Managment Server so that I can assess the output of the codefirst database generation to make sure it's all setup right.